sandeshShahapur/ADeveloperHasNoName/content/projects/ABotHasNoName/index.md

 ## Challenges

-- **Database Design and Queries**: I required a database to support the features I wanted to implement.
+- **Database Design and Queries**: I required a {{< glossary term="database" >}} to support the features I wanted to implement.
 However, I had no prior experience with databases.
 I had to learn about databases, design the database schema with normalization and relationships, and write queries to support the features I wanted to implement.
-- **Ethical Considerations**: When I was reaching out for help on my bot, I was told that some of the features while complied with Discord ToS, were concerned with user privacy and ethical considerations.
+- **Ethical Considerations**: When I reached out for help with my bot, I was informed that while the features complied with Discord's ToS, some of them raised concerns about user privacy and ethical considerations.
 I thought about making the bot transparent about what data it collects and how it uses it, like having the new users agree to a privacy policy to stay in the server.
 But it felt too much work and I left it there to be implemented later.

 ## Tech Stack